Fatma Sultan (daughter of Ahmed I): Second, third and fourth marriage

 Upon the execution of her first husband, she married Sarrac Çatalcalı Hasan Pasha in 1629.
 He was initially associated with the chief black eunuch's household, had risen through the ranks from the saddlery to become a kitchen attendant and later the head courier (çavuşbaşi) in the sultan's service.
 In 1631, her brother, Murad took steps to break the familial connection between Kösem and Admiral Hasan Pasha.
 Disturbed by his mother's extensive support for Hasan Pasha, Murad decided to dissolve the marriage.
 Murad's action against the otherwise successful admiral might have stemmed from his growing inclination to diminish the influence of his inner palace advisors and establish control over significant government officials.
 In an attempt to appease her son, Kösem reportedly offered him ornately equipped horses and a banquet worth ten thousand aspers.
 After the death of her second husband, she married Canbuladzade Mustafa Pasha in 1632.
 He was executed by the orders of her brother, Murad in 1636.
-After the death of her third husband, Fatma Sultan married Koca Yusuf Pasha in 1637. she was married to Koca Yusuf Pasha.
+After the death of her third husband, Fatma Sultan married Koca Yusuf Pasha in 1637.
 She was widowed at Yusuf Pasha's death in 1658.
 Her daily stipend during this time was 430 aspers.
 In 1643, early in the reign of her brother Sultan Ibrahim, Fatma is recorded, like her sisters Ayşe Sultan and Hanzade Sultan, as receiving the maximum daily stipend for imperial princesses of the time, namely 400 aspers.

 In 1647, the three of them as well as their niece, Murad's daughter Kaya Sultan, were subjected, on what was another assault of the protocol on Ibrahim's part, to the indignity of subordination to his concubines.
 He took away their lands and jewels (presumably to award them to his Hasekis), and made them serve Hümaşah Sultan, the concubine he married, by standing at attention like servants while she ate and fetching and holding the soap, basin and pitcher of water with which she washed her hands.
-Because of what he believed was failure to serve his beloved Hümaşah properly, the Sultan then banished them to Edirne Palace.
+The Sultan then banished them to Edirne Palace because of what he saw as their failure to serve his beloved Hümaşah properly.